GedMullen/2016-2017/java.md

 ## Exercises

 <br>1 .
 Use this [tutorial](https://docs.oracle.com/javase/tutorial/getStarted/cupojava/unix.html) to create a java program using the Linux command line.
 Don't put the file in the /temp directory, put it in a folder under your home directory.
 You can use gedit instead of pico as your editor if you prefer.
+<br>2 .
+Run eclipse from the command line.
+Familiarise yourself with the IDE using the help menus: Help->Help Contents->Workbench User Guide.
+Create the HelloWorld program using Eclipse.